 The good news is that you can learn to cultivate a more considered way of dealing with emotions, both the pleasant and painful emotions.
 Learning to manage painful emotions through mindfulness is a valuable life skill, useful in all your relationships: at home, at work and in your communities.

 Mindfulness in intimate relationships

 Neuroscience and modern psychology are now able to explain what philosophy and spiritual teachings throughout the ages has been advising – that the key to managing painful emotions in relationships is mindfulness.

 Feelings and emotions guide your behaviours and responses to life and relationships.
 You can learn to do this in conscious ways by combining reason, emotion and awareness.
+Even big emotions like anger and jealousy.
 You can learn to witness feelings, emotions and thoughts by using the techniques of mindfulness.
 That helps you not be so thrown by emotions.

 Or you can remain reactive, driven by your unconscious, knee-jerk responses to life’s challenges.
 The choice is yours.

 Emotions are not bad.
 Emotions are valuable sources of information.
 It’s what you do with the information they give you which is the key to having successful relationships at home and at work.